Crystal Chicklet Dangling Earrings

-Three faceted square-cut crystal chicklets dangle in these charming 1920s Art Deco earrings.
-The all-original screw-backs (which can be modified for pierced ears) each have a diamond-shaped crystal chicklet at the earlobe.
+These dangling crystal earrings from the 1920s are formed by three faceted, square-cut chicklets, with a diamond-shaped stone set at the earlobe.
+These all-original screw-back earrings can be modified for pierced ears.
 The mountings and findings may be sterling silver, but only the screw-backs are marked.
-Because the dangling chicklets are separated by rings, these earrings have lots of movement and light reflection.
-These earrings look great with many of my Art Deco pieces – scroll down to see a selection.
+Because the chicklets are separated by rings, these earrings have lots of movement and light reflection.
+These Art Deco jewels sparkled on the runway at Toronto Fashion Week for Spring 2019.
+Scroll down to see a selection of complimentary pieces.

 Vintage Necklaces, 1930s Jewelry, Unsigned JewelryThis chrysoprase green necklace has rectangular-shaped stones that alternate with square crystals.
 All are mounted on linked silver-tone frames, in the style of Art Deco chicklet necklaces.
 Although unmarked, the design and quality of this jewel make me think it was made in Germany.
 The faceting of the crystals is superb, and the mountings of the stones are highly-decorated.
 The silver-tone metal may be sterling, although the stone frames are unmarked.
 This gorgeous piece from my personal collection closes with an older-style spring-ring clasp.
 Scroll down to see Art Deco earrings and bracelets to wear with this classic piece.USD$450.00